anaconda/anaconda-project/docs/source/user-guide/tasks/create-project-archive.rst

 When the project bundle is extracted using ``anaconda-project unarchive`` if environment archives are found they will be extracted to the ``envs/`` directory.

+To disable extracting env bundles use ``anaconda-project unarchive --no-unpack-envs``.

 .. note::

   The environment bundles will only be extracted when the project bundle is unarchived from the same platform type (Mac, Linux, Windows) where it was archived.
-For example, you cannot run ``archive --pack-envs`` on Windows and ``unarchive`` on Linux.
-In this case the environment bundles are ignored.
+For example, if you run ``archive --pack-envs`` on Windows and ``unarchive`` on Linux the environment bundles are ignored.